Drumshtick/Scheduler/README.md

 # Interview Scheduler

 A single page react app that populates the page with interviews from an express API.
-Adding deleting or editing with result in an API call which will ensure that any changes are persistent.
-Demonstration of props, custom hooks, selectors and a variety of testing environments.
+Adding deleting or editing makes changes to the back-end.
+As this is a demo application, reseting the DB will randomize the data in the API.
+Included is a demonstration of props, custom hooks, selectors and a variety of testing environments.

-Demonstrates a variety of technology including but not limited too:
+Beyond React, this app includes the use of:
   * React/Javascript
   * Sass
   * HTML/CSS
   * Jest/Storybook/Cypress
   * API Endpoints

 Create an appointment with available interviewers!
-Update existing interviews or cancel an interview all from one location.
+Update existing interviews or cancel an interview all from one single-page react app.

 ### Nifty Features
 * Spots update in side panel as interviews are setup or deleted